T Line (Sound Transit): Rolling stock and equipment

 The T Line fleet consists of eight low-floor articulated streetcars that are 66 ft long and 8 ft wide with two articulation joints, between which is a low-floor central section.
 The cars and platforms are built for level boarding, with a mechanical wheelchair ramp deployed by operators upon request.
 All streetcars in the T Line fleet are stored and maintained at an operating base located east of Tacoma Dome Station and Freighthouse Square.
 The system has several operational differences from the 1 Line fleet, including electrical systems and its minimum turning radius, that makes the two lines incompatible with each other.

 The first three streetcars are Škoda 10 Ts, numbered 1001 to 1003, that were manufactured in the Czech Republic by Škoda Transportation.
 They are identical to cars used by the Portland Streetcar system in Portland, Oregon.
 Each Škoda streetcar has 30 seats and can carry an additional 85 passengers at crush load.
 They each weigh 31 ST and can reach a top speed of 25 mph.
 They are unable to be coupled and draw their electrical power from overhead catenary that is energized at 750 volts direct current.

 The second generation of T Line vehicles are five Liberty NXT streetcars, numbered 2001 to 2005, that were manufactured in the United States by the Brookville Equipment Corporation.
 The Brookville streetcars have the same general dimensions as the Škoda vehicles but seat 26 passengers and can carry up to 100 passengers at crush load.
 The five streetcars were ordered in 2017 at a cost of $26.5 million and delivered between March and November 2022.
 They entered service in July 2023.
 The contract with Brookville also includes an option to order five additional cars.
+In 2025, Sound Transit and the City of Portland, Oregon, proposed a swap of their streetcars due to the compatibility of their respective rolling stock as well as operational needs.
+Three of the newer Liberty NXT units on the Portland Streetcar system would move to Tacoma, while the older Škoda 10 Ts would be sent to Portland with a $16.6 million payment and spare parts.
+The Sound Transit board approved the plan on December 18, 2025.

 Future expansion

 Tacoma Community College Extension

 An extension beyond the Hilltop neighborhood to the Tacoma Community College campus in western Tacoma was funded by the Sound Transit 3 ballot measure, approved by voters in 2016.
-It is scheduled to open in 2039 or 2041 depending on available funding and construction costs.
+It is scheduled to open in 2043, having been delayed two years due to funding issues.
 The 3.5 mi extension would use South 19th Street and stop at six stations, carrying approximately 18,000 daily riders and costing up to $478 million.
 Train frequency would be increased to six minutes during peak periods and a section of the original line near Union Station would be double-tracked.